Elemecca/go-zebra-scanner/README.md

-# Zebra/Symbol/Motorola Barcode Scanner Daemon
+# Zebra/Symbol/Motorola Barcode Scanner Driver

 This project provides client software for barcode scanners made by Zebra (or their earlier incarnations Symbol or Motorola).

-`zebrascand` is a Websocket server which exposes connected barcode scanners to web applications.

 The `snapi` package is a Go interface to Zebra's proprietary SNAPI protocol.